Starlove1/alx-system_engineering-devops/0x00-shell_basics/README.md

-Script to display contents list of current working directory
+Script to change working directory to user's home directory